 Berry Creek Farm's CSA

 Pick-up of vegetables happens at Berry Creek Farm's farm Stand during regular farm stand hours (May-Oct.), or at Newport Natural Foods on Main Street in Newport, Vermont.
 Members who pick-up at Newport Natural receive a pre-packed box of vegetables (you have an option for choosing your vegetables for your box!) once a week in the afternoons from mid June through October.
 Those members who pick-up at the farm, shop at the farm stand and receive a 20% reduction on their tab.
-Members shopping at the farmstand may apply this discount towards all of our farmstand products including organic bread, yogurt, cheese, eggs, flowers, jams, honey, plants, salad dressings, seeds, and maple syrup.
+Members shopping at the farmstand may apply this discount towards all of our farmstand products including organic yogurt, cheese, eggs, flowers, jams, honey, plants, salad dressings, seeds, and maple syrup.
 We plant our seeds according to our membership size.
 We have over 60 vegetable and fruit varieties offered!
-Included in the membership is the ability to pick-your-own green beans and wax beans at no extra cost (please see sign-up form).
+Included in the membership is the ability to pick-your-own green beans, wax beans, and Edamame soy beans at no extra cost (please see sign-up form).
 We also offer a newsletter and recipes.
-Berry Creek Farm CSA Members may sign-up for other options including chicken, beef, and pork, at an additional cost (please see sign-up form).
+Berry Creek Farm CSA Members may sign-up for other options including beef and pork, at an additional cost (please see sign-up form).